 These notes are also sent to everyone involved in supervising the event who receive additional information on their respective roles.

 2.3 KEY POSITIONS DURING THE EVENT

 Key roles and positions in the management of the event are:

-- Registration at Newcastle University Boathouse. - Event Controller James Lee at Newcastle University Boathouse. - Race Control Sam Simons - Chair of Race Committee Andy Crawford at Newcastle University Boathouse or contact via any race official - Event Safety Advisors Andy Crawford and Duncan Ferguson. - Welfare Officer Katie Young
+- Registration at Newcastle University Boathouse. - Event Controller at Newcastle University Boathouse. - Race Control at Newcastle University Boathouse